ValentiWorkLearning/GradWork/README.md

 Development board for smart-handwatch based on NRF52832 E73 module with C++17/CMake/VSCode based development flow

-* Uses the C++17 features as wide as possible
+* Uses the C++20 features as wide as possible
+* Uses С++20 coroutines for non-blocking interactions
-* Port of LVGL library for ST7789V display and NRFSDK
+* Port of LVGL 8.0 library for ST7789V/GC9A01 display and NRFSDK
 * Simulator for fimware development without target MCU
 * CI for Windows Simulator build and GCC build for target
 ![alt text](https://github.com/ValentiWorkLearning/GradWork/blob/master/Images/v1.1/photo_2020-04-12_14-58-51.jpg "Revision v1.0")